My Quiet Kitchen

 • ⅔ cup pumpkin seeds

-• 2 Tbsp poppy seeds, optional (for sprinkling on top)
+• 2 Tablespoons poppy seeds, optional - to sprinkle on top

 Optional Coconut Butter Glaze: